2media/policies-builder/README.md

 IconCopyright::make(source: 'thenounproject.com');
 ```

-If non of the above classes solve the Copyright question for your project, feel free to create your own Copyright class.
+If none of the above classes solve the Copyright question for your project, feel free to create your own Copyright class.
 It just needs to implement the `Twomedia\PoliciesBuilder\Contracts\Stringable` interface – meaning just add a `__toString` method to your class.

 ```php
 new class() implements Stringable {